The War That Saved My Life: Plot

 Susan has discovered that it is possible for an operation to be conducted on Ada to correct her clubfoot, but it requires money and permission from Ada's mother.
 After months of not responding to Susan's letters regarding Ada's operation, Ada's mother comes to the village.
-She complains about the government's 'forcing' her to spend money on her children, and sharply criticizes Susan and Ada's 'posh' behavior.
-Ada is able to stay with Susan, but to continue caring for her brother she decides to move back to London with her mother, who believes that the capital will not be bombed anytime soon.
+She complains about the government 'forcing' her to spend money on her children, and sharply criticizes Susan and Ada's 'posh' behavior.
+Ada can stay with Susan, but to continue caring for her brother, she decides to move back to London with her mother, who believes that the capital will not be bombed anytime soon.
 The Smiths move into a new - albeit little better - flat, and Ada's crutches are taken away by her mother.
 She believes her mother never wanted to have children in the first place and only took Ada and Jamie back for the lowered expenses, suspicions confirmed by their mother.
-One day, she leaves to go to work and Ada and Jamie escape to an air raid shelter just before a bomb damages the area.
-Susan comes and finds the Smith children, bringing them back to the village, only to find that a bomb has destroyed her house.
-Ada's horse and Jamie's cat have survived; Ada decides that by being picked up in London by Susan rather than the latter staying at home and getting killed sufficiently repays her debt to Susan for being rescued from life with her mother.
+One day, she leaves to go to work, and Ada and Jamie escape to an air raid shelter just before a bomb damages the area.
+Susan comes and finds the Smith children, bringing them back to the village, where she finds that a bomb has destroyed her house.
+Butter and Jamie's cat have survived; Ada decides that by being picked up in London by Susan rather than the latter staying at home and getting killed sufficiently repays her debt to Susan for being rescued from life with her mother.